lwmqn/qnode/docs/Generic-MQTT-Interfaces.md

 ### .unsubscribe(topics, callback)
 This is a generic method to unsubscribe from a topic or topics.

-If you are using **mqtt-shepherd** as the LWMQN Server, the generic unsubscription is not allowed at the Server if the Client was not successfully registered.
+If you are using **@lwmqn/shepherd** as the LwMQN Server, the generic unsubscription is not allowed at the Server if the Client was not successfully registered.

 **Arguments:**